Fiducism

 Taoism

-The Taoist sage rules so harmoniously that the people believe everything happens by itself.
+The Taoist sage rules so harmoniously that the people think everything happens by itself.
 In Fiducism, there is no single ruler in that sense, but whoever builds trust through reliability and value creation gains informal authority that is not commanded but naturally recognized.

 But here the commonality ends.
 The decisive break with tradition lies in the source of moral obligation.

-The Cultural Longing: Narratives of Connection and Its Failure
+The Cultural Longing: Narratives of Connection and its Failure

 One Piece and the Straw Hat Pirates: The Fiducist Ideal in Pure Form

-The crew of Monkey D. Luffy is the narrative incarnation of the fiducist trust network.
+The crew of Monkey D. Luffy is the narrative incarnation of the Fiducist trust network.
 Their relationship is based not on contracts or coercion, but on absolute trust, voluntary commitment, and the unconditional support of each member's individual dreams within a common framework.
+They embody a community where cooperation is effortless and friction minimized because every action springs from fundamental trust and shared values.
+Luffy in particular embodies Wu Wei.

 Attack on Titan: The Apocalyptic Warning

-This work is the cruel and brilliant depiction of the antithesis to Fiducism: The endless, self-reinforcing cycle of violence that arises when every foundation of trust is destroyed and replaced by absolute distrust, ethnic nationalism, and the belief that security can only be achieved through the total annihilation of the other.
+This work is the cruel and brilliant depiction of the antithesis of Fiducism: The infinite, self-reinforcing cycle of violence that arises when every foundation of trust is destroyed and replaced by absolute distrust, ethnic nationalism, and the belief that security can only be achieved through the total annihilation of the other.
+It is the darkest possible warning of a world that Fiducism wants to prevent – a world where friction is so extreme that it can only end in complete destruction.
+Fiducism can be a solution to prevent such situations, especially through worldwide online contacts.

-Conclusion: Fiducism as a Worldly Synthesis
+Conclusion: Fiducism as a This-Worldly Synthesis

 Final Chapter: The Emergent Order – A Vision of Anarcho-Reciprocism